 \section{Heat Capacity and Breakdown of Thermodynamics}

-We now have understood how the thermodynamics of black holes in de Sitter space can be described for two different choices of normalization for the timelike Killing vector.
+We have now understood how the thermodynamics of black holes in de Sitter space can be described for different choices of normalization of the timelike Killing vector.
 In particular, to properly define the thermodynamics using Bousso-Hawking normalization it seems useful to go through an intermediate step and introduce a York boundary at the location of the stationary free-falling observer between the black hole and cosmological horizon.
 After this, the relevant first laws can be written down in terms of redshifted quantities.

-Doing so is particularly natural and useful in the Nariai limit, where the location of the observer at $r=r_{\cal O}$ corresponds to the origin (or pode) of the static patch of the near-horizon dS$_2\times S^2$ geometry.
+Doing so is particularly natural and useful in the Nariai limit, where the location of the observer at $r=r_{\cal O}$ corresponds to the origin (or pode) of the static patch of the emerging dS$_2\times S^2$ geometry.
 We will now be interested in using these results to study the (thermodynamic) stability of these (charged) black holes.
-One is immediately facing a complication, however, due to the presence of two horizons and their (generically different) temperatures which prohibits an interpretation in terms of equilibrium thermodynamics.
+One is immediately faced with a complication, however, due to the presence of two horizons that generically have different temperatures, prohibiting a description in terms of equilibrium thermodynamics.
 This difficulty was studied in some detail in \cite{Dinsmore:2019elr} for uncharged black holes and \cite{Johnson:2019ayc} also considered adding charge or rotation.

 The picture emerging from these works is that one can think of black holes in de Sitter space as constrained thermal subsystems in a de Sitter heat bath at a temperature given by the cosmological horizon.
 A similar interpretation was put forward in \cite{Morvan:2022ybp,Morvan:2022aon} where it was shown that the probability to nucleate a black hole from a de Sitter heat bath is given by the exponent of minus the total entropy of the system (the sum of the entropy of the black hole and cosmological horizon).
 The energy needed to nucleate the black hole comes at the expense of the de Sitter heat bath and such a (rare) fluctuation decreases the total entropy of the system.